 Learning the Basics

-This presentation from 2010 is still a premium guide to learning fibre optic and understanding how laser / optical / fibre operates.
-Vital for every network engineer
+This presentation from 2010 is still a premium guide to learning fibre optics and understanding how laser / optical / fibre operates.
+Vital for every network engineer.

 IETF – Internet Engineering Task Force